Pulsar Timing Residual induced by Wideband Ultralight Dark Matter with Spin 0, 1, 2: Introduction

 It is noteworthy that the oscillation frequencies of fuzzy dark matter models fell into the sensitive region of PTA observations.
 It was already proposed earlier that the ultralight boson oscillation has a similar effect as the gravitational wave in the single pulsar timing deviations \cite{Khmelnitsky:2013lxt, Porayko:2018sfa, Nomura:2019cvc}, although for a single field dark matter candidate with the fixed mass, the signal is monochromatic.
 String theory naturally gives rise to more than one complex scalar field from compactification.
-Those stabilized fields can form an extended-spectrum \cite{Easther:2005zr,Cai:2009cu,Stott:2017hvl}.
-For example, if we consider extra dimensions or equivalent discretized theories like clockwork \cite{Kaplan:2015fuy,Giudice:2016yja}, a spectrum of scalars/vectors/tensors can arise and form a spread mass spectrum.
-Such particle spectrum can produce an extended frequency spectrum in timing residuals.
+Those stabilized fields can form an extended spectrum \cite{Easther:2005zr,Cai:2009cu,Stott:2017hvl}.
+For example, if we consider extra dimensions or equivalent discretized theories like clockwork \cite{Kaplan:2015fuy,Giudice:2016yja} or dynamical dark matter \cite{Dienes:2011ja,Dienes:2016vei}, a spectrum of scalars/vectors/tensors can arise and form a spread mass spectrum.
+Such a particle spectrum can produce an extended frequency spectrum in timing residuals.

-This paper is organized as follows.
-In section \ref{1pt}, we review how an ultralight field can induce the PTA signals with a frequency-dependent monochromatic spectrum.
-In section \ref{mass}, we calculate how a multi-fields spectrum can produce an extended timing residual spectrum in PTA, and discuss the extended spectra of ultralight dark matter with various spins.
-In section \ref{fitting}, we list and discuss the result of Bayesian analysis.
-In section \ref{sum}, we conclude and discuss related issues.
-In the following, we take the natural units that $\hbar=1, c=1$.